microsoft/TypeScript/README.md

         - You can also override the host or specify a test for this command.
 Use host=<hostName> or tests=<testPath>.
     - jake baseline-accept - This replaces the baseline test results with the results obtained from jake runtests.
     - jake -T lists the above commands.

+## Roadmap

+For details on our planned features and future direction please refer to our [roadmap](https://github.com/Microsoft/TypeScript/wiki/Roadmap).